Seven reasons to stop putting off hearing health

 Negative emotions felt as a result of hearing loss include frustration, resentment, loneliness, social isolation, communication difficulties, a reduction in shared activities, loss of companionship and a decrease in communication.

 Although employers cannot discriminate against you if you have hearing loss, denying the problem can cost you money.
-According to a study conducted by the Better Hearing Institute, those with unaided hearing loss earned on average $20,000 less each year than those who wear hearing aids.
+According to the Better Hearing Institute, those with unaided hearing loss earned on average $20,000 less each year than those who wear hearing aids.
 This translates to more than $18 billion in unrealized federal income tax dollars which affects programs such as Medicare, Medicaid and Social Security.

 Get it done!